xxmy111/logbook-spring-boot-demo/README.md

 Logbook Spring Boot Starter demo
 ================================

-This is a simple Spring Boot application to test 1.1.1 version of Zalando's Logbook Spring Boot Starter.

-The problem in test is the exception thrown when trying to access `/favicon.ico` path.

 <!-- by 伍师杰 -->
 ### 5.
 Project ArchitectureThis project adopts a modular architecture design, following the principles of high cohesion and low coupling to ensure the system's maintainability and scalability.
 The architecture is mainly divided into the following core modules: